3AP-AG/payrexx-sdk/README.md

 **Payrexx SDK** for NodeJS.

 The library supports only *Paylink* feature from the **Payrexx API** at the moment.
-Other feature will come as the library continues to be developed.
+Other functionality e.g. *Gateway*, *Subscription* will come as the library continues to be developed.

 Visit the [Payrexx](https://payrexx.com/) for more information.